-Taquitos / flautas are always a hit at parties!
+Taquitos / flautas are always a hit at a Super Bowl party!
 This baked version is an easy spin on that tasty Mexican rolled tortilla treat, and everyone loves them.
 Roll corn or flour tortillas around a filling of refried beans, cheese, and salsa, then bake until crispy.
 Serve with your favorite salsa, guacamole, or sour cream for dipping!

 You won’t believe the flavor in these Mexican sweet potatoes, topped with black bean pico de gallo and creamy cilantro sauce!
 The sweet potatoes and halved and roasted until tender, and topped with our tangy sweet Cilantro Sauce that’s 100% plant based.
 A double recipe is great for feeding a crowd and is over the top delicious.

-What’s better for parties than a good spinach dip?
+Ranking up top in our Super Bowl food ideas: a good spinach dip!
 This one is so easy to make: it’s the kind that’s served cold, perfect for dipping pita chips or serving in a bread bowl.
 The recipe is a little healthier than most, relying on Greek yogurt for much of the creaminess.
 And because it’s not baked, it’s quick to put together: just 10 minutes!

-Stuffed dates are the perfect finger food for parties!
+Stuffed dates are the perfect finger food for a Super Bowl party!
 They're incredibly easy to make, and the flavor of this simple pairing is outrageous.
 Pair the sweet caramel chewiness of Medjool dates with tangy, fluffy goat cheese, and the sweet-savory combo is out of this world.

-More buffalo cauliflower here: this time a buffalo cauliflower sandwich.
+More buffalo cauliflower here: this time a buffalo cauliflower sandwich!
 That’s roasted cauliflower (or grilled, if it’s not too cold for you!), mixed with a healthyish take on a buffalo sauce.
 Then it’s topped with a blue cheese sauce that will blow your mind!
-Serve these on slider buns as a party appetizer.
+Serve these on slider buns as the perfect Super Bowl food idea.

-This 5-ingredient homemade hummus is classic, simple, and won’t break the bank.
+This 5-ingredient homemade hummus is classic, simple, and crowd pleasing: perfect for a Super Bowl recipe!
 It’s one of our top vegan recipes for healthy snacks and it’s so, so good.
 Dip with the usual suspects: veggies and homemade pita chips.

 As dip for fruit and pretzels, this dark chocolate hummus is a surprising hit at parties.
-It’s perfect for entertaining!
+It’s perfect as Super Bowl food!
 Since it’s naturally sweet, it’s one of our favorite in the sweets category of healthy super bowl recipes.

 One of our fan favorite party appetizer recipes, this Baked Goat Cheese Appetizer with fire roasted tomatoes is like eating pizza as a dip.
 People go crazy over this stuff, and it disappears very quickly.

-OK last one: this homemade green hummus is bright and flavorful healthy snack recipe, featuring green onions, spinach, cilantro and lime.
+OK last Super bowl food idea: this homemade green hummus is bright and flavorful healthy snack recipe, featuring green onions, spinach, cilantro and lime.
 The vibrant color makes an eye catching healthy Super Bowl recipe.
 If you’re looking to spice it up, add a bit of jalapeño!
-Here, we’ve topped it with a few crispy roasted chickpeas.

 Monterrey Jack and cheddar shredded cheese (Mexican blend)